Tirupalliyeḻuchi

-The Tirupalliyeḻuchi (திருப்பள்ளியெழுச்சி), also rendered Tirupalli Eluchi, is a work of Tamil Hindu literature written by Thondaradippodi Alvar, comprising ten hymns.
-The title of this work is a reference to the act of Suprabhatam, the prayer at dawn that is expected to rouse Vishnu from his sleep and protect the world, a Sri Vaishnava ritual.
-The work is part of the compendium of the hymns of the Alvars, known as the Naalayira Divya Prabandham.
+The Tirupalliyeḻuchi (திருப்பள்ளியெழுச்சி), also rendered Tirupalli Eluchi, is a work of Tamil Hindu literature written by Tondaradippodi Alvar, comprising ten hymns.
+The title of this work is a reference to the act of Suprabhatam, a Sri Vaishnava ritual, the prayer at dawn that is believed to rouse Vishnu from his sleep and protect the world.
+The work is part of the compendium of the hymns of the Alvars, known as the Nalayira Divya Prabandham.

 Tirupalliyeḻuchi, as a ritual, is performed prominently throughout the month of Margaḻi in the Vishnu temples of South India.

 Hymns

 The first hymn of this work begins as follows:

 The fourth hymn makes references to the avataras of Rama and Krishna: